jcgay/gradle-notifier/README.md

     }
 }
 ```

+`notifier.threshold` allows to bypass notification when the build ends before the configured threshold.

 All parameters are configured by default, if you're fine with it, no need to write them down.
 `Growl` is chosen for `OS X` and `Windows`, `notify-send` for `Linux`.